C360 Data Privacy Notice

 - The right to object to the processing of personal data.

-If we wish to use your personal data for a new purpose, not covered by this Data Protection Notice, then we will publish a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
+If we wish to use your personal data for a new purpose, not covered by this Privacy Notice, then we will publish a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.

 Measuring website usage (Google Analytics)